 Chemotherapy drugs can also damage healthy cells and cause side effects.
 Some of the most common side effects are:

 These often get better or go away once your treatment ends.
-Still, it’s important to tell your doctor about any side effects you’re having so she can help you manage them.
+Still, it’s important to tell your doctor about any side effects you’re having so they can help you manage them.